chrishoangle/chrishoangle.github.io/project.md

 ![](assets/IMG/post_processing.png)

-*Figure 2: Post-Processed PM2.5 TW Data of EMFAC through Logarithmic Transformation.*
+*Figure 2: Post-Processed PM2.5 TW Data of EMFAC through Logarithmic Transformation*

 With the data now normalized through the logarithmic transformation, PM2.5 TW can be analyzed more effectively within the modeling framework.
 Before proceeding further, it is important to examine how the behavior of PM2.5 TW is represented within the emissions modeling data.
 In this field of research, PM2.5 TW is often evaluated per vehicle miles traveled (VMT) to quantify the rate at which tire-wear particles are emitted over time and distance.